 What’s the difference between Kielbasa and Smoked Sausage?

-Kielbasa has a course texture and it’s heavy on the garlic.
+Kielbasa has a course texture and it’s usually heavy on the garlic.
 Yum!
-It’s traditionally not smoked.
-Check the package because sometimes kielbasa sausage isn’t pre-cooked.
+In the past, traditional Kielbasa may not have been smoked.
+These days, though, most all of it seems very close to the same, smoked and pre-cooked.

 Most sausage is made from pork, but you can also find beef varieties.
 Although not traditional, you’ll find that turkey smoked sausage is just as good as beef or pork.
 It’s a healthier alternative and we use it often.